 In addition to our active research program, the Research Centre takes a leading role in teaching alpine ecology to land management staff, research students, and members of the public with an interest in alpine ecosystems, through the Alpine Ecology Course which is held most summers at Falls Creek.

-National Research Centres (2)
+Collaborative Research Centres (3)

 La Trobe University participates in a number of collaborative research centres with other research organisations, industry and government bodies.